About Australia Awards Scholarships

 Applicants who want to accept an Australia Awards Scholarship will need to sign a contract with the Commonwealth of Australia declaring that they will comply with the conditions of the scholarship.

-Awardees are required to leave Australia for a minimum of two years after completing their scholarship.
-Failure to do so will result in the awardee incurring a debt for the total accrued cost of their scholarship.
+Scholars are required to leave Australia for a minimum of two years after completing their scholarship.
+Failure to do so will result in the scholar incurring a debt for the total accrued cost of their scholarship.

 How to apply